View Categories

 Key Dates

-Early Bird Deadline: May 9, 2025 Midnight PDT (two thirds of total funding will be distributed to early bird submissions)
+• Early Bird Deadline: July 11, 2025 midnight PST (two thirds of total funding will be distributed to early bird submissions)

-Final Deadline: Applications close on May 23, 2025 by Midnight PDT
+• Final Deadline: Applications close on July 25 by midnight PST

-This grant program strongly encourages applications from productions that support career growth and storytelling for communities in Oregon that have been historically underserved.
-This includes individuals who identify as BIPOC (Black, Indigenous, and/or People of Color, including Latino/a/e/x, Asian American, and Pacific Islanders), those who speak English as a second language, people with disabilities, youth, women, LGBTQIA2S+ individuals, people on the gender spectrum, and those facing challenges such as homelessness, poverty, or experiences with the legal system, immigration, and/or incarceration.
+This grant program strongly encourages applications from productions that promote career advancement and/or storytelling for historically underserved communities in Oregon.
+These may include individuals who identify as BIPOC – Black, Indigenous, and/or People of Color (including but not limited to Latino/a/e/x, Asian American and Pacific Islanders), those who speak English as a second language, people living with disabilities, youth, women, LGBTQIA2S+ individuals, people on the gender spectrum, individuals experiencing homelessness or living in poverty, those impacted by the legal system, immigration, and/or incarceration.

 The grant is open to all eligible applicants and all applications will be reviewed fairly and in accordance with applicable laws.